-The Society has systems and controls in place to address the risks in the Solutions area including dedicated teams in IT, Finance, Compliance, Financial Crime Unit, technical departments and dedicated relationship and service managers.
+The Society has systems and controls in place to address the risks in the Solutions area including dedicated teams in IT, Finance, Compliance, Financial Crime, technical departments and dedicated relationship and service managers.

-A separate Newcastle Strategic Solutions Board oversees third party contract risks, financial performance and operational matters that arise from Newcastle Strategic Solutions Limited.
+Newcastle Strategic Solutions Limited Board oversees third party contract risks, financial performance and operational matters that arise from Newcastle Strategic Solutions Limited.
 Similarly, the Newcastle Systems Management Limited Board oversees the strategic direction of information technology including risk monitoring, reporting and mitigation across both the Solutions business and the wider Group.

 The growth and potential impact of cybercrime is a challenge facing many businesses, not just in the financial services sector.
 The Society takes this possible threat very seriously and has put in place appropriate measures to safeguard members and the business clients of NSSL.
 However, given the nature of the threat, this an area which remains under constant review utilising both internal and external expertise to inform our strategy.
+During 2018 the Group's Solutions business received ISO 27001 Certification for its Information Security Management System.